-Guy is a director and partner at Hotfoot and focuses on developing strategies to help our clients grow their businesses.
+Guy is a director and partner at Hotfoot and focuses on developing marketing and campaign strategies to help our clients grow their businesses.

 I washed dishes at a local restaurant so I could buy records - in those distant days before you could stream everything.